jaindinkar/Fastest-CoWIN-First/README.md

 Filters are very easy to understand by reading comments in code.
 A proper list of usecase will be available soon.

 #### Q: How should I set up the bot?
 You can follow [this](https://medium.com/@robertbracco1/how-to-write-a-telegram-bot-to-send-messages-with-python-bcdf45d0a580) article for that.
-It's very easy, given you have a phone and a desktop with a working internet connection. :grin:
+It's very easy, given you have a phone and a desktop with a working internet connection.

 ## References: